bhodorog/pytest-vts/README.md

      the -vv output of pytest.
   6. consider having tracks saved in their own files to avoid having cassettes to big
+  7. resolve potential conflicts in automatic naming of cassette (same test method in 2 different module in the same pacakge) files, maybe by using their module name as prefix?
-  7. consider not saving duplicated tracks
+  8. consider not saving duplicated tracks
-  8. handle `tracks` with duplicated `['request']` but different `['response']`.
+  9. handle `tracks` with duplicated `['request']` but different `['response']`.
 Keep the first one?
 The last one?
 Raise?
 Keep? make use of [responses][]' `assert_all_requests_are_fired`?
 Keep all duplicates and support responses' functionality.
-  9. have separate objects (sides?) for tracks recorded during tests vs recorded during fixture setup/teardown?
+  10. have separate objects (sides?) for tracks recorded during tests vs recorded during fixture setup/teardown?
-  10. [DONE] have playback callbacks raising when the body of the request doesn't match the body of the recorded request
+  11. [DONE] have playback callbacks raising when the body of the request doesn't match the body of the recorded request
-  11. extend the above behaviour for headers/query_strings/selective headers?
+  12. extend the above behaviour for headers/query_strings/selective headers?
-  12. the body of the requests is string.
+  13. the body of the requests is string.
 Would be more practical to have if as dict.